 Another thing to keep in mind is mobile targeting.
 Some advertisers make the mistake of sending users who click mobile ads to non-mobile optimized sites.
 Only use mobile advertising if your site is mobile-friendly otherwise you’ll waste lots of money since Facebook mobile generates lots of clicks.

 Removing a target is pretty simple.
-As you can see from the previous picture, when creating an ad, you’ll have three tabs to check a preview of it in the three available placements.
-At the end of each placement’s tab you have a “Remove” link.
+When creating an ad, you’ll have three tabs to check a preview of it in the three available placements.
+At the end of each placement’s tab, you have a “Remove” link.
 Just click it to disable a placement.